slrbl/JobTeaser/README.md

     - Organization (Eg: Department Of Energy)
     - Agency (Eg: Power Administration)

-  At least one search criteria has to be used. if not, no search will be performed
+  At least one search criteria has to be used. if not, no search will be performed.
   The search results include:
   Stats
         - Number of found jobs
         - Number of found jobs and agencies if agency parameter was precised by the user
         - Number of found jobs and organizations if organization criteria was precised by the user